muratk3n/thirdwave/en/tweets/2019/week30.md

 another example for "signaling").

-"Guy curses at Syrians while holding an iPhone [thanks to a Syrian he is trying to say as in Steve Jobs].. so we should have open borders".
+"Guy curses at Syrians while holding an iPhone [thanks to a Syrian he is trying to imply Steve Jobs].. so we should have open borders".

 *2019-7-24 10:39:38*